ianmilligan1/HIST640/content/en/docs/Module2/_index.md

 ## Homework for the Week

+Here are two videos.
+The first is Wix, which is probably the _easiest_ way to make a basic, professional site.
+I don't provide any commentary as you can see how easy it is.

+{{< youtube 2jCbDwNpQY0 >}}

+The second is Wordpress.
+A bit more involved, but if you wanted to get a blog going or have more options, it's a choice too.

+{{< youtube a7fRZvB-2C4 >}}

+There are other options too, of course!

 The main task before and after this class is to set up a class website for HIST 640.
 This can be part of your digital portfolio.
 You can do so on a variety of sites, including Wordpress or Wix, to whatever level of technical complexity you would like.
 If you already have a website, that's awesome - we might ask you to share it in class.

 To help you with this, I will provide a video walking you through the basic approach to setting up a site.
 We'll talk about best practices in the seminar.